The 3 Best Ways on How to Get to Cozumel From Playa del Carmen Explained by a Local Expert

 Getting to Cozumel from Tulum

-To get to Cozumel from Tulum, you’ll need to first travel to Playa del Carmen and then take the ferry.
-Fortunately, Playa del Carmen is only about one hour from Tulum, so the journey isn’t too arduous.
+To get to Cozumel from Tulum, you’ll need to first travel to Playa del Carmen.
+The journey isn’t too arduous, as Playa del Carmen is only about one hour from Tulum.

 The most convenient way to get to Playa del Carmen from Tulum is via the ADO bus.
 The bus costs about $100 MXN ($5 USD), and there are several departures from downtown Tulum every day.
 Click here to book your ticket.